WestDRI/wgpages/content/pythonhpc.md

 <!-- vaqt7exjlllvls3.py - no difference ... -->

 Hopefully, I have convinced you that -- in order to get decent performance out of your Python code -- you need to compile it.
-There are many promising Python compilers, e.g.
+There are several promising Python compilers, e.g.

+- we have already looked at NumExpr (only takes simple expressions)
 - Numba open-source just-in-time compiler that uses LLVM underneath, can also parallelize your code for multi-core CPUs and GPUs; often requires only minor code changes
 - Cython open-source compiled language is a superset of Python: Python-like code with Cython-specific